djc5627/CompendiumWeb/docs/Birds/Birds of Prey/Hawk/Red-Tailed Hawk.md

 ---------------------------------------------------------------
 ## Notes
 Saw for the fist time at Boston.
 Their eyes look very human-like.
 Also seen at Warinanco Park.
-Was surprised to find that hawk seen at Warinanco Park was a Red-Tailed Hawk as well, their appearance can vary a lot.
+Was surprised to find that the hawk seen at Warinanco Park was also a Red-Tailed Hawk, their appearance can vary a lot.

 ---------------------------------------------------------------
 ## Sightings